fefas/blog/src/_posts/2024-01-03-project-pivotal-partnership-integration.md

 ## Result

-We surpassed the original tough 4-month deadline by delivering the first store integration within a remarkable 2 months.
+We surpassed the original tough 4-month estimnation by delivering the first store integration within a remarkable 2 months.
 What initially were apprehension of failure turned into an impressive outcome that resonated throughout upper management and investors.
 This success affirmed our identity as a startup capable of timely delivering a product meeting the expectations of a major market player.

 During the subsequent quarterly meetup, our team received immense recognition for our work.
-We transitioned from being known for delays to celebrate how our achievement could pivot pivot the product and company.
+We transitioned from being known for delays to celebrate how our achievement could pivot the product and company.

+The company now had huge set of new clients much more accessable.

 ## Learnings

-I had many personal takens from this project.
-This is the work from my recent career path I am most proud of.

-This next statement is propably irrelevant for the audience: I do believe I nailed this one.
-While my argumentation skills have much to get improved, I naturaly had the courage the courage to challenge a solution that I knew would burden the team with unnecessary stress and useless work, ultimately escalating costs for the company.
-Standing up allowed us to collectively deliver a successful outcome.

-Moreover, this project marked my realization that my enthusiasm for microservices isn't an all obsession.
-Prior to this project, I had primarily operated in environments where careful extracting services from monoliths brought substantial benefits.
-However, here, I proved to myself the importance of striking a balance between the advantages and disadvantages of any decision.

-This project also presented the first clear opportunity to make an impact beyond coding.
-While I did also code a bit, but the real impact came from challenging, discussion, assessment, and decision.
-This milestone is aligned with my career goals.
+After reading this story, you might think: "yeah, that was the obvious solution... not impressed".
+It was indeed obvious, but not so much for those immersed contex and facing problems in the project in the service we ended up changing.

+My past experience with microservices combined with relevant techincal knowledge and some argumentation skill has proven key to guide the team to a architectural decision that would really help us instead of causing future frustration.

-Lastly and the most importantly learning emerged almost two years after the project's completion.
-I realized that my contribution could only hold significant weight because of:
+A second and even more important learning emerged almost two years later was that my contribution could only hold significant weight because of:

 1. My teammates openness to listening to a fresh newcomer with far less overall context than they possessed.